The full top 100 rankings for the 2018 recruiting class can be found in a link below. The class rankings are based on current verbal commits.

 - Eric Ayala (4-Star Point Guard, Unranked)

 The prize of the class is high-ceiling paint protector Jalen Smith.
 He’s already got a face-up game that could create a problem for defenders at the next level.
 Wiggins is a steady scoring wing that is effective getting to the rim but thrives spotting up on the perimeter.
 His skill as a ball-handler will allow him to be a difference-maker in many ways.
-Ayala is a hard-nosed guard with solid scoring ability and good length for his position.
+Ayala is a hard-nosed guard with a solid scoring ability and good length for his position.
 Terrapin fans should be on the edge of their seats waiting on the decisions of 5-stars Keldon Johnson and Moses Brown.

 - Naz Reid (5-Star Power Forward, 21st Overall)